worldofeuc/worldofeuc.github.io/about.md

 -  We will **NOT** tolerate abuse against another member of this community.
 -  We aim to, and will consistently ask you to utilize threads within the slack channels and expect a level of professionalism and courtesy - *threads are critical*.
 -  Be respectful.
 Keep your opinions to yourself if they don't make the world a better place.
 You are welcome to your negativity, you are not welcome to impose it on others.
 -  Be inclusive.
-Don't exclude individuals from a conversation, you never know, you might learn something new!
+Don't exclude individuals from a conversation, you never know, you might learn something new.

 If you do not thread, your content **will** be deleted.
 {:.note title="Attention"}